magneticio/vamp.io/content/documentation/tutorials/create-a-workflow.md

   "type": "hello_api"
 }
 ```
 If all runs to plan, you will receive a response from the API with the accepted JSON in the body.
-You will notice that a timestamp has been added and that tag1 is listed two times - as the separate tag `tag1` and as the combined tag `tag1:tag2`.
+You will notice that a timestamp has been added.
+In Elasticsearch the tag will be expanded, so you will be able to search on the separate tag `tag1` as well as the combined tag `tag1:tag2`.
 If you check in the Vamp UI, you will see the created event show up in the EVENTS stream at the bottom of the screen.

 ![](images/screens/v091/events_vampui_hello_api.png)